BioSSA/BioSSA.github.io/01-example.markdown

 ## Example of usage of BioSSA & reconstruct functions

-- "read.emb.data" reads 2d data from file and return data frame
+- "read.emb.data" reads 2d data from file and returns data frame
-- biossa.formula help to choose ; e.g., biossa.formula = mean ~ X + Y ???
 - "BioSSA" constructs a new BioSSA decomposition object from passed embryo object or formula
 - First argument of "BioSSA" is formula evaluated with using data
 - L is the window length